jxsvoboda/sycek/README.md

 `syc` can thus be used as a lint / checker / shadow compiler.
 See the section Syc as a checker for details.

+`syc` can compile the entire Sycek code base (syc, ccheck, z80test) for the Z80 architecture, albeit the resulting machine code is not 100% functional yet (mainly due to unfinished support for memory paging).

 z80test
 -------